Mop117/EH5TinyML/README.md

 Accuracy evaluation of trained ML model.

-Real-world test: connect Photon 2 to microphone near an idling engine and measure classification output.
+Real-world test: connect Photon 2 to microphone near an idling engine and see classification output.

 👤 Author